Primary

 Press your entire back, head, and glutes against the wall.
 The only thing that should move is your forearms.
 If any part of your body leaves the wall during the curl, you are using too much weight.
 This is humbling—you will curl less than you expect.

-Want Strict Curl in your program?
+See where Strict Curl fits in your weekly plan

 Stand with back against wall or post.